First-tier and Upper Tribunals: Preparing for tribunal: Tribunals Service action on receipt of appeal or application

 The Tribunals Service allocate the case to a category, see ARTG8350, and then send copies of the notice of appeal and notice of decision to the HMRC Clearing House, see ARTG8320, by secure email.
 Where the appeal and supporting documentation is bulky, they will send it by post.
 The Tribunals Service will also send a covering email or letter as appropriate saying what further information HMRC needs to provide, how long they have to provide it and where any response should be sent.

-The Clearing House will send the email or letter from the Tribunals Service to the relevant Appeals Unit, who will then correspond directly with the Tribunals Service, rather than going through the Clearing House.
+The Clearing House will send the email or letter from the Tribunals Service to the relevant Appeals Unit or Review Team, who will then correspond directly with the Tribunals Service, rather than going through the Clearing House.